- phenylephrine hydrochloride

 For the relief of symptoms of cold and influenza, including the relief of aches and pains, sore throat, headache, nasal congestion, lowering of temperature and chesty coughs.

-Do not exceed 4 capsules in any 24 hours.
+Do not take more than 8 capsules (4 doses) in 24 hours.

-Phenylephrine should be used with care in patients with closed angle glaucoma and prostatic enlargement
+Phenylephrine should be used with care in patients with closed angle glaucoma.

-Medicinal products which induce hepatic microsomal enzymes, such as alcohol, barbiturates, monoamine oxidase inhibitors and tricyclic antidepressants, may increase the hepatotoxicity of paracetamol, particularly after overdose.
+Medicinal product which induce hepatic microsomal enzymes, such as alcohol, barbiturates, monoamine oxidase inhibitors and tricyclic antidepressants, may increase the hepatotoxicity of paracetamol, particularly after overdose.

 Monoamine oxidase inhibitors (including moclobemide): hypertensive interactions occur between sympathomimetic amines such as phenylephrine and monoamine oxidase inhibitors (see section 4.3).